CARAU101517/P3_OC_ENTREVOISINS/README.md

 List of Favorite Neighbours

 Installation :
-Download the programm via this Link : https://github.com/CARAU101517/P3_OC_ENTREVOISINS
+Download the program via this Link : https://github.com/CARAU101517/P3_OC_ENTREVOISINS

 Run
 In Android Studio 4.1.1
 JRE Java (1.8)
-SDK correspondant aux versions 28
+SDK 28
 Choose an emulator (virtual or real)
 Click on Run/Run

 Tests
+Device Pixel 3 API 28
 Already available in androidTest and Test
 Use Espresso